Spectral Bellman Method: Unifying Representation and Exploration in RL: Related Work

 \textbf{Linear MDPs and IBE:} Linear MDPs \citep{jin2020provably, yang2020reinforcement} assume linear transitions and rewards in features, a practically challenging condition \citep{agarwal2020flambe, zhang2022making, ren2022spectral}.
 The IBE \citep{zanette2020learning} relaxes this, measuring if the function space $\mathcal{Q}_\phi$ is nearly closed under the Bellman operator ($\mathcal{T}Q_\theta \approx Q_{\tilde{\theta}}$).
 Low IBE, a more direct target than full MDP linearization, ensures theoretical guarantees; e.g., \citet{zanette2020learning} presented a planning-based algorithm achieving $\tilde{\mathcal{O}}(dH^{1.5}\sqrt{T} + \sqrt{d}HT\gI_\phi)$ regret under low-IBE settings.
-While practical methods approximate linear MDPs by combining representation learning with RL \citep{zhang2022making, ren2022spectral, fujimoto2025towards}, our work is inspired by the $\gI_\phi = 0$ condition's structural implications, avoiding full Linear MDP decomposition which can be resource-intensive and require impractical latent dimensions with heuristic nonlinear correction in \citep{fujimoto2025towards}.
+While practical methods approximate linear MDPs by combining representation learning for RL with some dynamics assumptions~\citep{zhang2022making, ren2022spectral, NEURIPS2024_c6d8301d,fujimoto2025towards}, our work is inspired by the $\gI_\phi = 0$ condition's structural implications, avoiding full Linear MDP decomposition which can be resource-intensive and require impractical latent dimensions with heuristic nonlinear correction in \citep{fujimoto2025towards}.

 \textbf{Bellman Error/Residual Minimization:} Traditional value-based RL minimizes the Bellman error via methods like gradient TD \citep{sutton2009fast}, residual algorithms \citep{baird1995residual}, and target networks \citep{mnih2013playing}.
 Distributional RL \citep{bellemare2017distributional} matches return distributions.
 Unlike these, our method doesn't directly minimize the residual for a single $\theta$, but leverages structural relationships (specifically covariance alignment) emerging from assuming zero residual across a function distribution induced by $\nu(\theta)$.